Rachel Garcia: Professional career

+International career

 Garcia returned to UCLA for her final collegiate year before joining the United States women's national softball team prior to the rescheduled Olympics in July, 2021.
 She represented Team USA at the 2020 Summer Olympics, where she made two appearances as a pinch-hitter in six games and won a silver medal.

+On August 31, 2023, Garcia was named to the U.S. women's national team for the 2023 Pan American Games.

+Garcia represented the United States at the 2024 Women's Softball World Cup and won a silver medal.

 Coaching career

-On January 7, 2022, Garcia was named a volunteer assistant coach for the San Diego State Aztecs softball team.
+On January 7, 2022, Garcia was named a volunteer assistant coach for the San Diego State Aztecs softball team for the 2022 season.

+On October 7, 2022, Garcia was named pitching coach for the UC San Diego Tritons softball team for the 2023 season.